Nightclubs in Dubai and Nightlife in Dubai

 tel +971-4-3324383, mobile tel +971-50-9110600 or toll-free 800-QUANTUM (800-7826886).
 Open 2230-0300 (1030pm-3am) Tues-Sat, maybe Sun & Mon now.
 Couples only on Thursdays and Fridays?
 Opening date 01 April 2009?
 Website www.quantumvenue.com.

-- Rattlesnake, Metropolitan Hotel, Sheikh Zayed Road - somewhere between a bar and a nightclub.
+- [Closed] Rattlesnake, Metropolitan Hotel, Sheikh Zayed Road - somewhere between a bar and a nightclub.
 Well known for very friendly females (at a price).
+Closed when the Metropolitan Hotel was closed and demolished.

 - Rock Bottom - similar to Jimi Dix.
-Well established, in the Regent Palace Hotel opposite the Burjuman Center in Bur Dubai, tel +971-4-3963888
+Well established, in the Regent Palace Hotel opposite the Burjuman Center in Bur Dubai, tel +971-4-3963888.
+Another one in TECOM, slightly less raucous.

 - Rumours Nightclub - Ramada Hotel, Bur Dubai.
 Been around a long time, not one of the more popular places.